In Six Seconds, Giphy Could Make Billions

 In the 18 months since then, Giphy’s centrality has only grown.
 Giphy has evolved into “a turnkey part of our digital marketing campaigns,” says Dana Flax, director of digital and social media at HBO.
 “It’s kind of automatic at this point that we launch a Giphy presence for every campaign.”

 HBO has more than 30 Giphy pages featuring in excess of 7,000 GIFs.
-Not just for obvious water-cooler shows like Game of Thrones, but also off-the-air series such as The Garry Shandling Show and The Comeback, proving how Giphy can keep older material culturally relevant and potentially introduce it to new audiences.
+Not just for obvious water-cooler shows like Game of Thrones, but also off-the-air series such as The Larry Sanders Show and The Comeback, proving how Giphy can keep older material culturally relevant and potentially introduce it to new audiences.
 In advance of the October return of Curb Your Enthusiasm, HBO launched a Giphy page for the upcoming season, and within two weeks, GIFs of classic Larry David moments (“Can I apologize for the apology?”; accidentally tripping Shaquille O’Neal during a Lakers game) had been viewed more than 30 million times.
 “It allows us to take this show that’s been off the air for six years, reinsert it into the zeitgeist, and create opportunities for fans to use this content in their communications with each other,” Flax says.
 “We see GIFs have become their own form of digital communication, and as a brand, we want to make sure that our series and our characters are part of the shorthand that these younger generations are using with each other.”

 Giphy does all it can to assist this effort by creating extensive databases for popular content.
 Leading up to the season premiere of the fourth season Broad City this fall, Giphy’s editorial team broke up almost every line and moment from the show’s previous seasons and made them available to users.
 Giphy did the same thing with the Oscars, working with the Academy of Motion Picture Arts and Sciences to create GIFs that go all the way back to 1937.